-On November 16, 2020, the WACD is the Washington Association of Conservation Districts Board of Directors voted to adopt a new strategic plan.
+On November 16, 2020, the WACD Board of Directors voted to adopt a new strategic plan.

 This plan has been under development throughout calendar year 2020.
-WACD is the Washington Association of Conservation Districts board members, WACD is the Washington Association of Conservation Districts staff, and a working group of conservation district representatives worked together to craft the new plan.
+WACD board members, WACD staff, and a working group of conservation district representatives worked together to craft the new plan.
 The resulting plan provides a strong framework for building detailed annual work plans.